 What brought you here?

 It’s really convenient.
 I’m right around the neighborhood, it’s close to home, its’ free.
 It was perfect.
-I tried other places before this is the best I’ve ever attended I even did home school, where I had to pay money monthly to get the tests and everything.
+I tried MATC before I tried to go here, I tried literacy services on 27th and Wells, tried that, this is the best I’ve ever attended I even did home school, where I had to pay money monthly to get the tests and everything.
 I had to send them in, get a score.
 It was nerve-racking.
 Sometimes you didn’t get your scores for weeks - it was by mail.
 You couldn’t move on when you wanted to, you couldn’t work at your own pace.
 It was more time consuming.
 I was paying like 30 or 40 bucks a month.
 I needed more money for rent, things like that so I had to stop it.

 I was trying to find a good stable job.
 I was working security.
 I did order-picking and warehouse work, shipping and receiving, working a lot of different jobs, just trying to keep the bills paid.
 I always wanted to come back to school, but I was so busy surviving it wasn’t working.
 I even had to leave town a few times for work.
 Sacramento, Cincinnati, Mississippi.
 I tried all sorts of things.
 And I’m just trying to do the best by my daughter.